 How long can you keep the cheese straws?

 Considering the texture of pastry that goes soft after 12 hours, I personally wouldn’t recommend storing the pastry for more than 24 hours.

-In case you have to do so, I suggest you pop the pastry back in the preheated oven for about 4-5 minutes so it will be crispy again.
+If you have to, I suggest you pop the pastry back in the preheated oven for about 4-5 minutes so it will be crispy again.

 More snack recipe ideas

-Thank you for checking this puff pastry cheese straws recipe.
+Thank you for checking this puff pastry cheese straw recipe.
 I hope you will try it out.
-When you do so, please share what you think about it in the comments below.
+When you do so, please share your thoughts in the comments below.
 I really appreciate it.

 Before you go, why don’t you look at my other snack recipes that you may like?

 - Macaroni schotel: creamy and cheesy Dutch mac and cheese.